-This course aims to provide a comprehensive foundation on the principles of diseases in the context of sociological systems, global health and food safety as well as providing skills in relation to One Health methodologies, transdisciplinary interactions and in using a systems approach.
+This programme is delivered jointly by the School and the Royal Veterinary College (RVC).
+It addresses a broad range of topics under the One Health paradigm and provides a foundation in the principles of diseases in the context of sociological systems, global health and food safety.
+Students develop skills related to methodology, transdisciplinary interactions and using a systems approach.

 Graduates from this programme will have the knowledge and skills provided by experienced scientists in order to be able to respond rapidly and effectively to outbreaks of disease as well as controlling endemic disease at the interface between humans, animals and the environment.

-By the end of this course, students will be able to:
+By the end of this course, students should be able to:

 - understand the One Health concept and approach problem solving using a transdisciplinary methodology